NirmalWarade21/projectdebug/README.md

 # techforum
-The proposed project will be Q&amp;A site, it features question and answers on a wide range of topics in computer science.
+The proposed project will be a forum, featuring Q&A and Articles on a wide range of topics in computer science.